 Sit-upons have a long tradition in the Girl Scouts and are made by almost every troop at one point or another.
 There are many different ways to make these simple little cushions, but the basic construction is the same.
 You need a square outer cushion – ideally made from some sort of waterproof material – and something to stuff it with to make it comfortable.

 Everything else is optional.
 Some troops will decorate their cushions.
 Some will add handles.
 You can make this particular group project as simple or as involved as you’d like.

-Before you get started consider two things.
-How much time do you have to spend on the project and how much money do you have for supplies?
+Before you get started you need to consider two things: how much time do you have to spend on the project and how much money do you have for supplies?
 Those two factors will determine how you are going to make the sit-upons with your girls.
 Don’t worry, no matter how you make them, it will be an inexpensive craft activity.

 The sit-upon can be broken down into three parts: the outer shell, the padding and any decorations (including handles) you want to add.
 Below are the parts and options.

 The first thing you should decide on is the outer shell of your cushion.
 You can make it from fabric or felt, but most commonly, troops use waterproof materials to make it.
 While this won’t make a difference when you’re using your cushions on the floor of the school gym, it will come in handy when you’re outside and the ground is a bit damp.
 It also makes it easy to clean the sit-upons later.
 Just wipe them down with a damp rag, and they are good to go for the next camping trip.

 The simplest outer shell is a sturdy plastic bag.
 Think of the square bags with round handle holes you get at the shoe store.
 If you can find one of those for each girl (or order some online), all you have to do is stuff it and use some double-sided tape to close the opening.
 The finished cushion will even have a handle built-in.